lagdo/laravel-facades/README.md

 ```

 > [!IMPORTANT]
-> The `Lagdo\Facades\ServiceInstance` trait *must* be defined in the final service facade class, and not inherited by a service facade.
+> The `Lagdo\Facades\ServiceInstance` trait *must* be used in each service facade class, and not in a parent class.
+The same instance will be shared by all the classes inheriting the same base class using the trait, and the service facades will ot work as expected.

 The service container is called only once in this example code.